rkrishnan76/myReactQuizApp/README.md

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

+After cloning this project, get into the directory where the project is locally copied.
+For eg., cd myReactQuizApp.

+Once you are in the working directory, please run the following commands:

+1. npm install
+2. npm start

+Once you have the application running, start the expo ide desktop app and share the same for testing in the mobile by scanning the QR code.

+You may also test using simulators.
+Please go through the section below for detailed steps on testing the same.

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).

 ## Table of Contents